Friends of Parkwood Surgery

 • Over £2000 to replacing the bench seating in the Parkwood Drive Surgery

-• Most recently the Friends raised £550 at the Easter raffle, which is being put with the £1,000 donation from Terry Douris and funds from the Practice to purchase two defibrillators, for the Gadebridge and Boxmoor surgeries.
+• Most recently the Friends raised £358 at the Christmas Raffle and £550 at the 2017 Easter raffle which has been added to the £1,000 donation from Councillor Terry Douris from his local community projects budget and funds from the Practice to purchase two defibrillators, for the Gadebridge and Boxmoor surgeries.

 Fund raising is achieved in two ways:-

 • Donations from members when joining or renewing membership of FPS. membership is free but we suggest a small donation of £2 per household per year.

 • Specific events such as our Easter Raffle

 Please support FPS – your donations enable us to fund FPS initiatives such as our health talks and to purchase items that will either improve your experience at the surgery or enable the use of much needed equipment at the Practice that may well benefit YOU, and which the Practice is otherwise unable to provide.